expeditus303/drivent-frontend/README.md

 # Driven.t

-Front-end for Driven.t, an event management solution.
+Frontend for Driven.t, an event management solution.

 ## About